numbworks/nwreadinglist/docs/docs-nwreadinglist.md

 - [docs-asciibannermanager.md](SeeAlso-asciibannermanager/docs-asciibannermanager.md)

-## Known Issues: nwshared

-If `nwshared` creates some issues for you, please refer to [its documentation on Github](https://github.com/numbworks/nwshared/blob/master/docs/docs-nwshared.md).

 ## Known Issues: "ImportError: cannot import name 'display' from 'IPython.core.display'"

 Starting `v4.3.0`, the devcontainer's Dockerfile forces `ipkernel` to use a specific version of its `ipython` dependency: